uadmin/uadmin-docs/_build/html/_sources/api/register_functions.rst.txt

 ---------------
 `Back To Top`_

+.. code-block:: go

+    func Register(m ...interface{})

 Register is used to register models to uAdmin.

-Function:

-.. code-block:: go

-    func(m ...interface{})

 Parameter: